markjkelly/apigee-x-hands-on/README.md

 echo '<APIProxy name="web-orders-proxy-v1"/>' > api_bundles/web-orders-proxy/apiproxy/web-orders-proxy-v1.xml
 ```

-5. Update test/features/step_definitions/init.js with your Organisation's hostname.
+5. Update the `before(function ()` block in `test/features/step_definitions/init.js` with your organisation's hostname.
 This will be your `RUNTIME_HOST_ALIAS` if you followed the [Apigee X Trial Provisioning](https://github.com/apigee/devrel/tree/main/tools/apigee-x-trial-provision) script.
 ```
 before(function () {
   this.apickli = new apickli.Apickli(